prisma-collective/docs/content/collaborators/process-designers/enacting contract.md

 - The overall movement that the ALJ facilitation is holding - i.e. the action of a given ALJ as a whole.
 - Key evaluation touchpoints that generate the data necessary to make visible key differences in approach:
 	- Living systems vs. mechanistic
-	- Pedagogical vs. depositing
+	- Pedagogical vs. depositing [^1]
-	- Place-sourced vs. copy-paste
+	- Place-sourced vs. pre-defined
 	- Complexity-aware vs. reductionist
 	- etc...
 - The developmental and pedagogical aspects of the action - how the process will be rich with learnings in a way that is meaningful to the place in which the ALJ is hosted.